 Art & Culture in Porec

 Thanks to hundreds of years behind the city, Poreč is a cultural and artistic centre.

 Many visual artists today present their work through group exhibitions, such as Annale and Profutura.

-However, the main place to visit if you’re interested in art is the Zuccato Gallery, which offers you an opportunity to witness a unique combination of various styles!
+However, the main place to visit if you’re interested in art is the Zuccato Gallery.
+This offers you an opportunity to witness a unique combination of various styles.